bjjs20/morse-translator/README.md

 This Chrome extension lets you:
 - 🔁 Translate text ↔ Morse code
-- 🤖 Auto copy output text to clipboard if Morse code
-- 🎞️ Display a random Morse-themed image that changes every 5 seconds with a smooth fade effect
 - 🔊 Play the Morse code as sound
 - 💾 Save your sound morse as wav file
 ---